-Montague island is a mecca for wildlife and a top destination for whale watching, seal viewing, penguin tours, scuba diving, snorkelling, seal dives, grey nurse shark dives, wildlife cruises and bird watching trips.
+Montague Island is a mecca for wildlife and a top destination for whale watching, seal viewing, penguin tours, scuba diving, snorkelling, seal dives, grey nurse shark dives, wildlife cruises and bird watching trips.

 It’s maritime history is evident in the architecture of the Lighthouse precinct but the island is also a significant landmark in an ancient indigenous songline.

-Access to land on the island is managed by the National Parks and Wildlife Service, who have stewardship over the island’s extraordinary natural features and Aboriginal history.
+Access to land on the island is managed by the NSW National Parks and Wildlife Service, who have stewardship over the island’s extraordinary natural features and Aboriginal history.

 Looking back towards the Tilba region on the mainland from Montague Island you can’t help but feel watched by the imposing Gulaga (Mount Dromedary).

 There’s a local Indigenous tale of a mother and her two sons that adds to the mystery.
 In this story, Gulaga’s youngest son Najanuga (Little Dromedary), stayed behind with his mother while his brother Barunguba (Montague Island) went out to sea on an adventure and never came home.

 Montague Island Nature Reserve - Wildlife Hot Spot